MerjaR/ellas-corner/README.md

 Basic unit and integration tests have been added to the project to provide examples of how to test core functionality in a Go web application.
 These tests use Go’s standard testing package and an in-memory SQLite database to avoid modifying production data.

 ### Included tests
--Unit tests for:
+Unit tests for:

--Post creation logic
+- Post creation logic

--Reaction handling (like/dislike)
+- Reaction handling (like/dislike)

--Password hashing with bcrypt
+- PPassword hashing with bcrypt

 Integration tests for:

--Full user registration and login flow
+- Full user registration and login flow

--Creating a post while authenticated (including session token handling)
+- Creating a post while authenticated (including session token handling)

 Notes
 These tests are designed to be minimal but extendable.
 They demonstrate:

-How to safely isolate logic for testing
+- How to safely isolate logic for testing

-How to test handler behavior without a full server
+- How to test handler behavior without a full server

-How to simulate form submissions and cookies in test requests
+- How to simulate form submissions and cookies in test requests

-Future tests could expand to cover error cases, comments, protected routes, and more detailed handler flows.
+Future tests could expand to cover error cases, comments, and more detailed handler flows.

 To run all tests: